-With your JR Pass in hand you can start exploring Japan!
+With your JR Pass in hand you can start exploring Japan on the Shinkansen and extensive rail system!
 You can go to any JR ticket office (Midori-no-madoguchi), to make a seat reservation.
 There is no additional charge for making a seat reservation.

 Once at the ticket office, you will be asked about your destination and preferred departure time, or you can also look up the train times in advance.
 Then one of the friendly staff members will help you find the best option for your trip.